The Clear Edge

 • Quality: 82% client satisfaction (hire still learning)

-The Compression: Fatima achieved $42K with automation in the same time hiring path reached $27K, while working 14 fewer hours weekly and spending $2.6K less monthly.
+The Compression: Fatima reached $42K with automation in the same time a hiring path would have reached $27K, while working 14 fewer hours weekly and spending $2.6K less each month.

 The Math on Superior Results: